ministryofjustice/cla_frontend/cla_frontend/assets-src/guidance/eligibility_check.md

 If you're separated and now living somewhere else, your former home is no longer your main property.

-<h3 id="ecg-property_share">What percentage of the property do you own?</h3>
+<h3 id="ecg-property_share">What percentage of the property do you (and/or your partner) own?</h3>

-Select 100% if the property is solely owned by the client or jointly with a partner.
+Select 100% if the property is solely owned by the client or their partner, or jointly owned with their partner.

-If the property is jointly owned with an opponent enter 50% or enter an appropriate % if another party has any other interest
+If the property is jointly owned with an opponent, enter 50% (assuming equal share held) or enter an appropriate percentage if another party has an interest in the property.

 ## Savings